 Non-profit colleges are the more affordable of the two.
 Not only are their tuition fees lower but all of the other expenses, from boarding to books, are lower than for-profit colleges.
 The federal, state and private funding they receive allows them to keep their fees more affordable.

-This helps them operate efficiently while still keeping the tuition fees low.
-For-profit colleges on the other hand have to focus on earning enough revenue to pay off shareholders.
+This helps them operate efficiently while still keeping tuition fees low.
+For-profit colleges, on the other hand, have to focus on earning enough revenue to pay off shareholders.
 To keep the business afloat and profitable, they regularly raise the cost of tuition.

 Should You Choose A Non-Profit Or For-Profit College?

-If you are looking for a lower total cost of education, non-profit colleges are definitely the better option.
-Enrolling in a non-profit college means you can complete your higher education with a lower loan and you will graduate with a lower student debt.
+Students looking for a lower total cost of education should definitely consider non-profit colleges.
+Enrolling in a non-profit college means you can complete your higher education with a lower loan and you will graduate with lower student debt.

 However, while that is a compelling enough reason, it should not be your only criteria for choosing a college.
 You must also consider all the other factors that go into ensuring that you receive a rich educational experience, from the choice of programs to the facilities offered and the campus environment.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!